Mission & History

 - MAZON’s MAZON Advocacy Program (MAP) initiative continues to mobilize synagogues and the broader Jewish community and teaches them how to identify relevant information, partners and resources so they can advocate on behalf of hungry people in their communities.
 In FY2015, MAZON led ongoing initiatives in Minnesota and Pennsylvania and initiated efforts in Maryland and New Jersey.

-MAZON: A Jewish Response to Hunger was founded by Leonard Fein (z''l) in 1985, on the heels of the famine in Ethiopia.
-Mr. Fein created MAZON to be a bridge between the relative abundance of the American Jewish community and the desperate need felt by millions of hungry people around the world.
+MAZON: A Jewish Response to Hunger was founded by Leonard "Leibel” Fein (z''l) and Irv Cramer in 1985.
+Their motivation to create this new organization was simple: to build a bridge between the relative abundance of the American Jewish community and the desperate need felt by millions of hungry people.

-MAZON began soliciting donations by encouraging American Jews to donate a portion of the cost of life-cycle celebrations (weddings, bar/bat mitzvahs, anniversaries, and other joyous occasions), a modern interpretation of the ancient rabbinical tradition of not allowing a celebration to begin until the community’s poor and hungry were seated and fed.
-Rabbis at synagogues all across the country responded to our call to action and encouraged their congregants to support MAZON.
+MAZON began building relationships with rabbis and synagogues across the country, encouraging them to donate a portion of the cost of life-cycle celebrations (weddings, bar/bat mitzvahs, anniversaries, and other joyous occasions), a modern interpretation of the ancient rabbinical tradition of not allowing a celebration to begin until the community’s poor and hungry were seated and fed.
+American Jews responded to our call to action and, in so doing, validated the importance of a Jewish Response to Hunger.